waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Suicune Capture Strategy (Crystal Version)
 ## Strategy: The Tin Tower Encounter
 - Goal: Obtain the Clear Bell from the Radio Tower Director (Goldenrod City).
+(COMPLETE - Clear Bell is in Key Items)
 - Location: Tin Tower, Ecruteak City.
 - Requirements: Defeat the three Sages in the Wise Trios Room.
 - Preparation: